 Pros of a 1-way switch

-A one-way switch can be installed very easily without giving much effort.
+A one-way switch can be installed very easily without much effort.
 The installation cost is really low.
 The circuit wiring process is really simple for this specific switch.

 Cons of a 1-way switch